Virtual restaurant: Criticism

-Ghost restaurants have been criticized for their unpleasant working conditions and cramped, windowless kitchen spaces.
-Several 2015 news articles found some "ghost restaurants" operated as unregulated, unlicensed standalone entities or as "fronts" for restaurants that may have health code violations.
+Ghost restaurants have been criticized for unpleasant working conditions, cramped and windowless kitchen spaces, and acting as fronts for other restaurants.

-In the United Kingdom, restaurant operators The Restaurant Group and Casual Dining Group were criticised over a lack of transparency regarding virtual restaurant brands.
+In the United Kingdom, restaurant operators The Restaurant Group and Casual Dining Group were criticised in 2019 over a lack of transparency regarding virtual restaurant brands.
 The companies were found to be operating several virtual brands which sold similar or identical food to their more popular high-street brands.

 List of associated chain restaurants

 Several virtual restaurant brands have associated brick-and-mortar locations.
 The following are virtual restaurants known to use ghost kitchens.